Princess Martha Louise Completes Equestrian Exam In Oslo

-Norway’s Princess Martha Louise took the reins of an equestrian exam on Thursday, The Daily Mail reports and trotted her way to a passing grade.
+Norway’s Princess Martha Louise took the reins of an equestrian exam on Thursday, The Daily Mail reports, and trotted her way to a passing grade.
 The eldest child of Queen Sonia and King Harald participated in a harness racing exam in Oslo.
 In this sport, the horse must pull a light two-wheeled vehicle called a sulky at a particular speed.
 According to The Daily Mail, the princess wore the uniform that’s typical for this event, a light sleeveless jacket called a gilet and loose fitting pants.
 Martha Louise also wore a pair of aviator sunglasses.

 The princess posted a video of herself practicing the sport on her Instagram page, where she shares lots of personal glimpses into her life.